dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 		- Updates:
 			- Per Jay: I have attached sample script and parameter files for your testing.
 These have been previously provided to Mike.
 No reason you couldn’t use existing devices to test this but I can have some samples shipped over if needed.
 Mike also has the firmware transition instructions.
 				- https://gpsinsight.atlassian.net/browse/HE-1525?focusedCommentId=455144
+			- #cts-mike needs to confirm what that status of the updated docs
 - # Done
 	- New KP2, fulfillment cannot connect #sensata #CTS [[status: Done]] collapsed:: true